jpvantassel/parallel-course/mpi/3_asynchronous.md

 - `MPI_ERROR` - Contains the resulting error code for the message.

-This information can be helpful with debugging a code in development, however this information is redundent in a production code.
+This information can be helpful with debugging a code in development, however this information is redundant in a production code.
 To remove the need to allocate additional resources for this information in production codes, `MPI` provided `MPI_STATUS_IGNORE` which can be used in lieu of `status`.

 #### Wildcards

-A related usecase for status is will the use of `wildcards`. `Wildcards` include `MPI_ANY_SOURCE` which accepts any message from any source and `MPI_ANY_TAG` which accepts messages from any tag.
+A related use case for status is will the use of `wildcards`. `Wildcards` include `MPI_ANY_SOURCE` which accepts any message from any source and `MPI_ANY_TAG` which accepts messages from any tag.
 These can be useful for when you anticipate multiple messages from many sources and many tags.
 Once you have received the information you can then use `status` to figure out the relevant details.